 Classical Athens brought us the Arts, the Academy, democracy and philosophy.
-Nowadays, it’s a huge metropolis where over 3 million people live and 4 to 5 millions will travel to in 2017.
+Nowadays, it’s a huge metropolis where over 3 million people live and 4 to 5 millions travel to each year.

 Without further ado, here’s your practical guide to Athens :

 WHEN TO GO